 Dr. Bach uses its flowers for those who tend to self-destruct because of their guilt feelings, who feel guilty of breaking a rule or a vote.
 Attis / pine can teach that repentance and forgiveness can be reborn as pure and fragrant as it is.

-There are at least seventy species of pine, sober, long-lived plants that are content with poor soils.
+At least seventy species of pine, sober, long-lived plants are content with poor soils.

 It was an element of the Dionysian thyrsus that symbolized fruitfulness, resurrection, and immortality – it was used in the celebrations of the mysteries of Dionysus at Eleusis, at the feasts dedicated to the Great Mother and Hermes.